kesin-c/cse15l-lab-reports/lab-report-1-week-2.md

 |             ..  |
 +----[SHA256]-----+

-It means that now you have both the publich and private keys stored in the .ssh directory.
+It means that now you have both the publich and private keys stored in the .ssh directory, and we would copy the public key to the .ssh directory.

 ***
 ## Optimizing Remote Running